Eric O'Keefe (political activist): Publications

 O'Keefe is the author of Who Rules America: The People Versus the Political Class, which makes the case for term limits.
-His book won praise from Nobel laureate Milton Friedman.
+His book won praise from economist Milton Friedman.
 With Aaron Steelman, he is the author of The End of Representation: How Congress Stifles Electoral Competition.
 He has also been published in The Wall Street Journal, The Christian Science Monitor, and The Encyclopedia of Libertarianism.

 Personal life

 O'Keefe is a private investor who lives in Spring Green, Wisconsin.
 He is married to Leslie Graves, who is the founder of the Lucy Burns Institute, a nonprofit organization that publishes Ballotpedia.